 Stress the importance to visitors of closing guestroom doors as well, or at least keeping suitcases zipped to avoid pets sniffing out medications, sugar-free gum (xylitol poisoning) or anything else they should not consume.
 Meds & Xylitol are on the Top 10 Lists of Toxins dogs consume and meds are also on the cats’ list!

 Resist serving hors d’oeuvres with toothpicks that could be dropped and consumed by your pet, and ask company to kindly NOT feed Fluffy or Fido.
-Most of the time humans feed pets off their plates those items they themselves don’t want — fat, gristle and skin which although your dog or cat may enjoy, could cause Pancreatitis and a visit to the Animal ER.
+Most of the time humans feed pets off their plates those they themselves don’t want — fat, gristle and skin which although your dog or cat may enjoy, could cause Pancreatitis and a visit to the Animal ER.
 Have “approved” pet treats available so that guests can “make friends” with your dog or cat and give them something that won’t mess with their diet.

 Supervise, supervise, supervise, and keep your best pals safe!